Funded by UK Government

 • new crossings installed, with a segregated cycle and pedestrian crossing over Cobham Road and a pedestrian crossing over Wimborne Road providing access to the westbound bus stop

-• upgrading the bus stops
+• upgraded bus stops

 • upgrading the existing pedestrian crossing outside the Pure Drop Inn